matheusAlvarenga/next-boilerplate/README.md

   * **Commitlint:** Checks if your commit messages meet the conventional commit format.
   * **Conventional Commits:** A specification for adding human and machine readable meaning to commit messages.
   * **Commitizen:** Command-line utility to create commits with your rules.
+  * **StoryBook:** Storybook is an open source tool for building UI components and pages in isolation.

 <br>